ridercz/OSBS/README.md

 Of course, you can combine multiple extruders with `.vars` files as mentioned above.

+## Complex example

+For complex example see the [Modular Price Tags](https://www.thingiverse.com/thing:3316622) thing on Thingiverse.

 # OSBS Configuration

 You may set the following variables at the beginning of the [`build.cmd`](build.cmd) file: